danx-uoft/codeSTACKr/README.md

 - 🇨🇦 I currently live in Canada
 - 🇺🇸 I used to live in the United States
 - 🏫 I'm a graduate student at the University of Toronto

+<h1 align="left">My Life</h1>

+- 🌱 I’m currently learning 🏊 ⛷️ ⛸️ 🛼
+- 👯 I’m looking to collaborate with other researchers
+- 🥅 2022 Goals: Learn more, write more, smile more
+- ⚡ Fun fact: I gain facical fat easily
+- 🌨️ Dark secret: I only use disposable utensils
 ---
 <h1 align="left">Connect with Me</h1>